Scribd: Comics

+Unbundling (2023 - present)

+In November 2023, Scribd unbundled from one single product into three distinct ones: Everand, Scribd, and Slideshare.
+Everand was launched as a new subscription-based service, focused solely on a customer looking for entertainment in the form of books, magazines, podcasts and more.

 Timeline

 In February 2010, Scribd unveiled its first mobile plans for e-readers and smartphones.
 In April 2010 Scribd launched a new feature called "Readcast", which allows automatic sharing of documents on Facebook and Twitter.
 Also in April 2010, Scribd announced its integration of Facebook social plug-ins at the Facebook f8 Developer Conference.

 Scribd rolled out a redesign on September 13, 2010, to become, according to TechCrunch, "the social network for reading".

 In October 2013, Scribd launched its e-book subscription service, allowing readers to pay a flat monthly fee in exchange for unlimited access to all of Scribd's book titles.

 In August 2020, Scribd announced its acquisition of the LinkedIn-owned SlideShare for an undisclosed amount.

+In November 2023, Scribd unbundled into three distinct products: Everand, Scribd, and Slideshare.
+Everand was launched as a new product, focusing solely on books, magazines, podcasts and more.

 Financials

 The company was initially funded with US$120,000 from Y Combinator in 2006, and received over US$3.7 million in June 2007 from Redpoint Ventures and The Kinsey Hills Group.

 In December 2008, the company raised US$9 million in a second round of funding led by Charles River Ventures with re-investment from Redpoint Ventures and Kinsey Hills Group.

 David O. Sacks, former PayPal COO and founder of Yammer and Geni, joined Scribd's board of directors in January 2010.

-In January 2011, Scribd raised an additional US$13 million in a round led by MLC Investments of Australia and SVB Capital.
+In January 2011, Scribd raised $13 million in a Series C round led by MLC Investments of Australia and SVB Capital.

-In January 2015, the company raised US$22 million in new funding from Khosla Ventures with partner Keith Rabois joining the Scribd board of directors.
+In January 2015, the company raised US$22 million from Khosla Ventures with partner Keith Rabois joining the Scribd board of directors.

-In 2019, Scribd raised $58 million in new funding led by growth firm Spectrum Equity.
+In 2019, Scribd raised $58 million in a financing round led by Spectrum Equity.